Buttery Soft Rolls

 Instructions

-- Put the milk (95-115 degrees Fahrenheit) and the butter in the bowl of a stand mixer.
+• Put the milk (115º Fahrenheit) in the bowl of a stand mixer.
 Sprinkle the yeast over the milk.
-(If the yeast is not instant yeast, let it sit for 5 minutes to activate.)
+Allow the yeast to activate for 3-4 minutes.

-- Bake at 375ºF for 18-22 minutes.
-The exact baking time will depend on your oven, the type of pan you use (we generally use a glass pan or metal baking pan) and the size of the rolls you made.
+• Bake for 18-22 minutes.
+The exact baking time will depend on your oven, the type of pan you use (we generally use a glass pan pan) and the size of the rolls you made.
 The internal temperature of the rolls should be 190ºF.

 Video